osisoft/PI-Adapter/shared-content/configuration/health-endpoint-configuration.md

 ---
-uid: HealthEndpointConfiguration1-3
+uid: HealthEndpointConfiguration
 ---

 # Health endpoint configuration

 You can configure PI adapters to produce and store health data at a designated health endpoint.
 You can use health data to ensure that your adapters are running properly and that data flows to the configured OMF endpoints.

-For more information about adapter health, see [Adapter health](xref:AdapterHealth1-3).
+For more information about adapter health, see [Adapter health](xref:AdapterHealth).

 ## Configure health endpoint